knuxify/eartag/.gitlab/issue_templates/feature_request.md

----
-name: Feature request
-about: Suggest an idea for the project
-title: ''
-labels: feature request
-assignees: ''

----

 <!-- Note: these are just suggestions for how to write the feature request; you don't have to include every point. -->

 **Describe the problem**